Track Your Project

 A milestone is a major project activity, with a fixed timeframe.

-. - Milestones have a timeline, so you should set start and end dates to correspond with the schedule.
+- Milestones have start and end dates corresponding to the schedule.

 - Milestones all end with a submission (demo).